 Chuck met his wife, Carla, 3 months after starting square dance classes at a Midway Dance in Riverside, CA. Four months after that they were married and have been happy together ever since.
 They have been dancing together for as long as they've been married.
 They have danced all over the world and have danced in many of the states in the United States!
 When it came time for Chuck to retire from the Marines, Chuck and Carla picked Grants Pass OR, as their home.

 What Chuck likes best about calling is teaching new dancers.
-Chuck has always said "New dancers are our future!"
+Chuck always says "New dancers are our future!
+So nurture our future!"
 Chuck has always enjoyed teaching and to teach square dancing is very rewarding.
 Chuck also says "to see someone dance what you've taught them, to watch them enjoying themselves and having fun, is an awesome, awesome feeling"!

 When Carla & Chuck started instructing & teaching they saw a real need in their local area to have a night somewhere within the week to help new dancers get additional and quality floor/dance time.
 That need for quality floor time also brought on the development of the "one on one" type feel of teaching that has become part of Chucks teaching/instruction style.
 Asking questions in this format is essential to each dancers success and for building confidence without forgetting the main reason of square dancing, FUN!
 Chuck's number one rule in square dancing is "to have FUN!"